Bone density: Interpretation

 Results are generally scored by two measures, the T-score and the Z-score.
 Scores indicate the amount one's bone mineral density varies from the mean.
 Negative scores indicate lower bone density, and positive scores indicate higher.

 Less than 0.5% of patients who underwent DXA-scanning were found to have a T- or Z-score of more than +4.0, often the cause of an unusually high bone mass (HBM) and associated with mild skeletal dysplasia and the inability to float in water.

 T-score

 The T-score is the relevant measure when screening for osteoporosis.
 It is the bone mineral density at the site when compared to the "young normal reference mean".
 It is a comparison of a patient's bone mineral density to that of a healthy 30-year-old.
 The US standard is to use data for a 30-year-old of the same sex and ethnicity, but the WHO recommends using data for a 30-year-old white female for everyone.
-Values for 30-year-olds are used in post-menopausal women and men over age 50 because they better predict risk of future fracture.
+Values for 30-year-olds are used in post-menopausal women and men over age 50 because they better predict the risk of future fracture.
 The criteria of the World Health Organization are: